Qualifications

 GCSEs

-Ringwood Waldorf School offers students a GCSE in Maths and an IGCSE in English Language, which supports pupils’ progression to further or higher education and training, alongside the Ringwood Waldorf Diploma.
+Ringwood Waldorf School offers students a GCSE in Maths and an IGCSE in English Language, which supports pupils’ progression to further or higher education and training, alongside the Integrative Education qualifications.

 Pupils receive timetabled I/GCSE Maths and English lessons each week as part of the curriculum.